musevlt/origin/docs/usage.rst

     Inspection of the map of the number of PCA iterations is instructive of the regions of low SNR and/or defects in the datacube.
-    Depending of the datacube quality, the defaut value of the maximum number of iterations might be increase.
+    Depending of the datacube quality, the default value of the maximum number of iterations might be increase.

 Step 5: `~muse_origin.ComputeTGLR`